xxxmtixxx/AnyAppInstaller/README.md

     $arguments = "/qn"
     ```

 5. **File to Check if Installed**: Path to a file that verifies if the software is already installed.
-If the file exists, the installation will be skipped.
+If the file exists, the installation will be skipped (unless `skipFileCheck` is set to true).
     ```powershell
     $fileToCheck = "C:\Program Files\7-Zip\7z.exe"
     ```

+6. **Skip Installation Check**: Set this variable to `$true` to force the installer to run regardless of whether the software is already installed.
+Set it to `$false` to skip the installation if the software is already present.
+    ```powershell
+    $skipFileCheck = $false # Set to $true to force update
+    ```

 ## How It Works

 1. **Check for Installation**: The script first checks if the application is already installed by looking for the specified `$fileToCheck`.
-If found, it skips the download and installation steps.
+If found, it skips the download and installation steps unless `$skipFileCheck` is set to `$true`.

-2. **Download Installer**: If the application is not installed, it downloads the installer from the provided `$downloadPath` if it's a URL or UNC path.
+2. **Download Installer**: If the application is not installed or if the `skipFileCheck` variable is set to `$true`, it downloads the installer from the provided `$downloadPath` if it's a URL or UNC path.

 3. **Install Application**:
     - If the installer is an **EXE**, **MSI**, or **MSIX**, the script runs the installer with the provided arguments.